a16z/ai/src/docs/guides/dl.md

 The difference in scale, and specifically the number of processing layers that enabled, is where the 'deep' of 'deep learning' comes into play.

-## Why "Deep"

-Jeff Dean (from Google) [echoes the idea](https://youtu.be/QSaZGT4-6EY?t=315) during a talk earlier this year: "Large-Scale Deep Learning for Intelligent Computer Systems" and [adds](https://youtu.be/QSaZGT4-6EY?t=561):

-> "Deep refers to the number of layers [...].
-I think of them as deep neural networks generally.""

-This is the most common definition of what 'deep learning' stands for.

 ## Ways In Which Machines Learn